-Make sure to keep in mind the general processing considerations outlined in section 3.2 during inoffice model processing.
+Note: Keep in mind the general processing considerations outlined in section 3.2 during in-office model processing.

-3.5 Model co-registration
+4.2 Model co-registration

 Model co-registration takes place following the completion of model processing Chains 1 and 2, after setting the orientation of 'reference' models, and exporting all textured meshes.
-Model co-registration involves: 1) importing 'reference' (T_1) and 'test' (subsequent timepoint, T_2 ...) models into the software CloudCompare; 2) co-registering models in 3D space; 3) exporting and saving the transformation matrix as a text file (.txt), and; 4) applying this transformation matrix to the 'test' project in Metashape to apply the model orientation in coordinate space.
+Model co-registration involves: 1) importing 'reference' (T_1) and 'test' (subsequent timepoint, T_2 ...) models into the software CloudCompare; 2) co-registering models in 3D space; 3) exporting and saving the coordinate transformation matrix as a text file (.txt), and; 4) applying this transformation matrix to the 'test' project in Metashape to apply the model orientation in coordinate space.
 These steps are described in detail in Table 11 and Figs. 10 and 11.